paleite/eslint-plugin-diff/README.md

 When set, the plugin can refresh the initial diff snapshot once to avoid delayed diagnostics in editor workflows.

+### `ESLINT_PLUGIN_DIFF_INCLUDE_FIXES`

+When set to `true`, the plugin keeps lint messages with available fixes even when those messages are outside changed diff hunks.
+This can make `eslint --fix` apply file-wide changes in modified files.

 ## Recipes

 ### Local diff vs default base (`HEAD`)